-Vertebral bodies are stacked, one on top of the other, and this creates the structure of the spinal column.
-Because of the large size of the vertebral body in relation to the vertebral arch, it provides the spine with a structural support system that helps us walk, stand, sit, and bend.
-Between each vertebral body (also called a centrum) is an intervertebral disc, which is a soft pad of fibrocartilage that functions as a shock absorber for the spine.
-As we age, these discs begin to degenerate and become brittle, a condition commonly referred to as degenerative disc disease.
+Between each vertebral body is a disc, which is a soft pad of fibrocartilage that functions as a shock absorber for the spine.
+As we age these discs begin to degenerate and become brittle, a condition diagnosed as degenerative disc disease.

-Any rupture, swelling, or collapse of the intervertebral discs can affect the vertebral body and the spinal column.
+Any rupture, swelling or collapse of the discs can affect the vertebral body and the spinal column.
 Without disc cushioning, vertebral bodies can rub together and encourage the growth of bone spurs that can pinch spinal nerves.
-Furthermore, damaged disc material can impinge on nerve roots and the spinal cord, causing more discomfort and disability.
+Additionally, damaged disc material can compress nerve roots and the spinal cord, causing painful symptoms.